BA (Hons) Cordwainers Footwear: Product Design and Innovation

 Our excellent resources for educating our students are two-fold: people and premises.
 People includes everyone at the College who contributes directly in some way to your education, whether as a subject tutor, a technician, an Open Access officer, a librarian or a study support tutor.
 Premises include the buildings and the facilities contained in them, such as specialist machinery, design studios and workshops, lecture and seminar rooms, and the library.

-Sarah Day is Acting Course Leader.
-She graduated from what was the original Cordwainers Technical College back in the 80's - the era that developed the talents of fellow alumni such as Emma Hope and Patrick Cox.
-A childhood obsession with drawing shoes became a career and Sarah has since enjoyed a prolific commercial presence developing designs for a wide range of companies, such as Clarks and Pentland Plc and brands such as Lacoste.
-She set up her own design consultancy in 1997, specialising in Far Eastern sourcing, and managing an impressive client list which included her former employers Clarks and many other well known high street companies such as M&S and Next.
-She began teaching at Cordwainers at LCF initially part time in 2006, with specific responsibility for 1st year students.
-Since then, she has taught across all year groups and has specific responsibility for the 2nd year Footwear students and mentoring and teaching across final year.
-She champions the use of Workflow not only for Footwear cohorts but for other courses in the craft cluster.
-Most recently Sarah has been delighted to become Acting course leader for the BA Hons Footwear course.
-Sarah is an avid supporter of Cordwainers and its philanthropic causes and has taken part in events including the Blenheim triathlon to raise funds for the Masters charity.
-She is delighted to be a newly elected official Member of the Cordwainers family, as Freeman of the Cordwainers Livery company.
+Sarah Day is Year 2 tutor and graduated from the original Cordwainers Technical College in the 80's.
+A childhood obsession with drawing shoes became a career and Sarah has enjoyed a prolific commercial presence developing designs for a wide range of companies, such as Clarks and Pentland PLC’s brands, such as Lacoste.
+She set up her own design consultancy in 1997, specialising in Far Eastern sourcing, and managing an impressive client list which included her former employers Clarks and other well known high street companies such as M&S and Next.
+She began teaching at Cordwainers at LCF initially part time in 2006.
+Since then, she has taught across all year groups and has specific responsibility for the 2nd year Footwear students.
+She champions the use of Workflow across the Product and Craft Programmes.
+Sarah is a supporter of the Cordwainers livery company taking part in events, including the Blenheim triathlon, to raise funds for the Masters charity.
+She is a newly elected Freeman of the Cordwainers Livery company.

 Darla Gilroy is the Programme Director for the Design and Craft group of courses, including this one, within the School of Design and Technology.
 She has worked in design education at undergraduate and postgraduate levels for over twenty years at Cordwainers College, at Winchester School of Art, where she developed a number of research projects, and at the Royal College of Art, where, in addition to being Specialist Tutor in Footwear and Accessories, she undertook a funded research project on the ‘Ethnicity of Cool’.